Iyeth Bustami: 2004–present: Marriage and political career

 In 2004, Bustami married Eka Sapta in a private ceremony and later held a reception in Denpasar, Bali, on 6 April 2004.
 They had three daughters: Zaviena Bintang, Maoula Loviyeka, and Kayra Safwah Nugraha.

-In 2014, Bustami started her political career by joined National Awakening Party and participated in the election of legislative candidates representing Riau but failed.
+In 2014, Bustami started her political career by joining National Awakening Party and participated in the election of legislative candidates representing Riau, but failed.

-In 2020, Bustami ran In the Bengkalis Regency regional elections, as a candidate for deputy regent accompanied Kaderismanto from the Indonesian Democratic Party of Struggle party.
-They loss against Kasmarni and earned 50,570 votes or 18 percent of total votes.
+In 2020, Bustami ran in the Bengkalis Regency regional elections as a candidate for deputy regent, accompanied by Kaderismanto from the Indonesian Democratic Party of Struggle party.
+They lost against Kasmarni and earned 50,570 votes or 18 percent of total votes.

 On 29 August 2023, Bustami released DVD version of Diva Dangdut Karaoke album, a collaboration between her and famous Indonesian dangdut diva, such as Elvy Sukaesih, Rita Sugiarto, and Iis Dahlia.

 In 2024, Bustami ran for election of members of House of Representatives against two former Governor of Riau, Syamsuar and Arsyadjuliandi Rachman, representing Riau and earned 23,710 votes.